Hopf cocycles associated to pointed and copointed deformations over S3: Deformations over

-In this section we compute the cocycles $\sigma\in Z^2(A)$ associated to the pointed deformations of $A=\fk_3\#\k\mathbb{G}_{3,\ell}$, given by principal YD-realizations \eqref{eqn:real-k}.
 We start by recalling the cleft objects and by computing the corresponding section in Lemma \ref{lem:gamma-pointed}.
-Then we use this to write down the cocycles in Theorem \ref{cociclodiagonal}, which yield the Tables \ref{tab:table1.1} and \ref{tab:table1.2}.
-Later on, we compute the space of invariant Hochschild 2-cocycles $\Z^2(\fk_3,\k)^{\mathbb{G}_{3,\ell}}$ in Proposition \ref{lemprop:hochschild-pointed}, determine when an exponential $e^\eta$, $\eta\in \Z^2(\fk_3,\k)^{\mathbb{G}_{3,\ell}}$ is a Hopf 2-cocycle in Lemma \ref{lem:fk3-converse} and decide which Hopf 2-cocycles $\sigma$ are pure and which ones are cohomologous to some $e^\eta$ in Theorem \ref{thm:fk3-sigma-pure}.
+Then we use this to write down the orbit of the cocycles in Theorem \ref{cociclodiagonal}.
+We compute the space of invariant Hochschild 2-cocycles $\Z^2(\fk_3,\k)^{\mathbb{G}_{3,\ell}}$ in Proposition \ref{lemprop:hochschild-pointed}, find when an exponential $e^\eta$, $\eta\in \Z^2(\fk_3,\k)^{\mathbb{G}_{3,\ell}}$ is a Hopf 2-cocycle in Proposition \ref{pro:fk3-converse} and decide which Hopf 2-cocycles $\sigma$ are pure and which ones are cohomologous to some $e^\eta$ in Theorem \ref{thm:fk3-sigma-pure}.